 While you are in San Sebastian one of the best things to do is to visit the old town.
 There are many boutiques and pintxo bars that you can visit, and the city is among the most culturally significant part of the country as there are many historical buildings and sights to see.
 The highlight of the old town is the Santa Maria and San Vincente Church, and you can also try some regional specialties while you are here.

 Visit Basilica de Santa Maria del Coro

-Go sightseeing at Museo de San Telmo
+Go sightseeing at Museo de San Telmo.

 Go to a Festival

 If you are visiting San Sebastian at the end of July, one of the must-see cultural events is the International Jazz Festival.
 The concerts are performed at several venues in the city like the Kursaal Centre.
-And you will get to see high-caliber jazz and blues music and different range of musical genres.
+And you will get to see high-caliber jazz and blues music and a different range of musical genres.
 The festival happens for six days and with over 60 performances.

 Visit La Cathedral del Buen Pastor

 The cathedral was influenced by the style of medieval French and German churches, and it was inaugurated in 1897.
 The cathedral was regarded as the most significant religious building in the Basque Country, and it homes an organ that contains over 10,000 whistles.
 The highlight of the cathedral is the Cross of Peace which is found in the cathedral.

 The beach is located in the commercial district of San Sebastian, and it is famous as the surfers’ beach as it homes art galleries, many sports shops, and large department stores.
 The beach attracts surfers from all over the world because of its surf competitions and challenging waves.
 The beach is also famous to sports enthusiasts who come here to play football, beach volleyball, and beach tennis.

 Go on Pintxos Tour